SystemsGenetics/GEMprep/README.md

 PREPROCESS
 (outlier_removal, normalize_quantile)  --- Benafsh has this code

-CLUSTER --- Iris/Willknow how to run tSNE
-(tSNE, OTHER CLUSTERING METHODS)
+CLUSTER --- Iris/Will know how to run tSNE.
+This is Kim's code for tSNE/HDBSCAN:  https://github.com/feltus/tSNE_HDBSCAN (tSNE, OTHER CLUSTERING METHODS)

 VISUALIZE